Blake Judd: Personal life

 Judd's musical career was abruptly halted when he was arrested on October 5, 2013 and faced misdemeanor theft charges.
 He admitted to stealing and pawning his roommate’s guitar while trying to buy heroin.
 Judd had previously openly admitted to using cocaine, hallucinogens, marijuana and other recreational drugs since he was a teenager.
 However, Judd alleges he began using heroin after he severely injured his leg in 2009 and a doctor prescribed opioids to help him cope with pain.
 Judd purchased medication with opiates from the black market when his prescription had expired and later regularly abused heroin while touring with Nachtmystium.
 Before Judd's arrest, Century Media Records, Nachtmystium's label at the time, paid to send him to a drug rehabilitation clinic in Los Angeles operated by MusiCares.
 Judd claims the therapy was initially helpful, but he relapsed after embarking on a tour.
+In a later interview, Judd reflected on his addiction to heroin, commenting, "If I was a 'rockstar,' in my mind, it made it my divine right to be all fucked up on drugs—that's a rockstar's divine right, to be a drug addict."

 Judd disbanded Nachtmystium on November 13 after the band finished recording their final studio album, The World We Left Behind.
 Judd thanked Nachtmystium's fans for their support over the band's 13-year run and then retreated from his music career to seek additional treatment for his heroin addiction.
 Judd was encouraged by his fans' support during this period and considered reforming Nachtmystium to pursue future musical projects.
 In July 2014, Judd re-entered the music industry as an online re-seller of heavy metal albums and band merchandise.

 A few months later, fans accused Judd of withholding merchandise that they had purchased from his Facebook storefront.
 Judd defended himself by stating that Century Media Records did not provide him with sufficient albums and amounts of merchandise for distribution.
 Nachtmystium's Facebook storefront was suddenly taken down and fans were not given closure about their orders.
 Century Media Records ultimately announced that they would provide a copy of the band's latest album to fans with a proof of purchase, and that they were parting ways with Judd and Nachtmystium.